peteroupc/html3dutil/tutorials/matrixdetails.md

 keep parallel lines parallel.)
 However, this is not the case for some transformations in the `H3DU.Math` library.

-Transformations that don't necessarily parallelism of lines are called _projective transformations_.
+Transformations that don't necessarily preserve parallelism of lines are called _projective transformations_.
 An NxN matrix can describe projective transformations if it has one more row and one more column than the number of dimensions.
 For example, a 4x4 matrix can describe 3D projective transformations in the form of linear transformations on homogeneous coordinates (see